clay973/go-ethereum-wiki/Code-Review-Guidelines.md

   GitHub.
 * The **team** consists of people with commit rights on the go-ethereum repository.
 * **project admins** are people with merge rights on the go-ethereum repository.
-* The **reviewer** is the person who is assigned to review the diff.
+* The **reviewer** is the person assigned to review the diff.
 The reviewer must be a team member.
-* The **code owner** is the person who is responsible for the subsystem being modified by the PR.
+* The **code owner** is the person responsible for the subsystem being modified by the PR.

 ## The Process